-The Bottom Line – Make Your Customers Happy And You’ll Be Rewarded With Great Rankings
+The Bottom Line – Make Your Customers Happy and Be Rewarded With Great Rankings

 When the customer is happy, Amazon is happy too.
-The principle of customer-centricity should be your “polar star” in all decisions you make regarding your presence on Amazon.
-This starts with the design and quality of your product.
-Without a good product no positive reviews, without positive reviews no sales, without sales no good rankings.
+The principle of customer-centricity should be your “polaris star” in all decisions you make regarding your Amazon listings and products.

-There are some ranking factors that you can directly influence in order to improve your ranking.
-Design your listing in a way that appeals to customers and convinces them to buy your product, and offer them shipping options that give them a risk-free, convenient, and fast ordering experience.
+There are many ranking factors that you can directly influence in order to improve your ranking.
+Use this opportunity and design your listing in a way that appeals to customers and convinces them to buy your product.

 Yes, it is a difficult task to achieve good rankings and maintain them in the long run.
 Nevertheless, don’t use “shortcuts” or “secret ranking hacks” you find on the internet.